Ted Larsen: New England Patriots

-Upon being drafted he became the first student in Palm Harbor University High School’s history to be drafted.
+Upon being drafted he became the first student in Palm Harbor University High School's history to be drafted.
 In the preseason with the Patriots he played guard.
 However, in September 2010, he was waived by the Patriots and was claimed by his hometown team, the Tampa Bay Buccaneers.

-Tampa Bay Buccaneers
+Tampa Bay Buccaneers (first stint)

 On September 5, 2010, Larsen was claimed off waivers by the Tampa Bay Buccaneers.
 He started at left guard beginning in the sixth game, replacing the soon-to-be released Keydrick Vincent.
 During the 2011 season, Larsen appeared in all 16 games, of which he started three, for the Buccaneers while rotating between guard and center.

 In 2012, he appeared in all 16 games again and started 13 at the center position while being part of an offensive line that helped rookie running back Doug Martin rush for 1,454 yards and quarterback Josh Freeman throw for 4,065 yards, which were career high and franchise records.
 And his career highlights include his NFL debut in 2010 against the St. Louis Rams and the 16th game of that year against Seattle, where he helped the offense rush for 439 yards, which was the season-high for 2010, and earned the offensive line Madden Most Valuable Protectors honors for Week 16.
 He started as a center in 2012 against Oakland, where he helped the offense gain 515 yards from scrimmage, leading to the second-most total yards in the history of the Buccaneers.
 Larsen became an unrestricted free agent at the end of the season.